Key takeaways

 The snowball and avalanche methods help you pay off debts efficiently.
 With the snowball method, you list all your balances from smallest to largest.
 Then, make all the minimum payments except for the smallest.
 Pay as much as you can toward the smallest debt.
 Once that balance is paid off, you take the amount you were paying on it and apply it to the next smallest debt, and so on.
 This method creates a snowball effect, where you gain momentum and confidence with each paid-off balance.

-The avalanche method works similarly, except you list balances from highest-interest rate to lowest.
+The avalanche method works similarly, except you list balances from the highest-interest rate to the lowest.
 Start by paying off the debt with the highest-interest rate first while making minimum payments on all the rest.
 By paying off the highest interest debt first, you will save money in the long run.

-The snowball method gives you motivation with quick wins that can keep you encouraged throughout the process but you may end up paying more over time.
+The snowball method gives you motivation with quick wins that can keep you encouraged throughout the process, but you may end up paying more over time.
 The avalanche method helps you save money on interest, but it can take a while to pay off your first debt.

 These strategies work best for those who can keep themselves disciplined and motivated.